-Every employee, regardless of their role or seniority, plays a crucial part in maintaining the cybersecurity health of their organization.
+Every employee plays a critical role in protecting their organisation’s cybersecurity.
+In South Africa, where phishing, ransomware, and business email compromise are increasing, staff awareness is often the first and most important line of defence.
 Cyber threats are becoming more sophisticated, and the potential impact on your company can be severe, ranging from data breaches to financial loss.
 Not only will these cyber security tips help keep your company safe, but also the devices you work on every day.

 Cyber Security Tips